CopernicaMarketingSoftware/Documentation/Publisher/en/mobile-mailing.md

 possible without extra charges.
 You can send SMS mailings from the **Mobile** menu and fax mailings from the regular **E-mailings** menu.

-Tariffs can be found on the [pricing page](https://www.copernica.com/en/pricing).
+Tariffs can be found on our pricing page.

 ## SMS mailing